ryan-mcclue/musings/notes.md

 Once installed, a series of pop-up menus just keep appearing spontaneously as it has to download more to satisfy a simple create project
 To download qtcreator well known bug that it selects the wrong mirror, 3MBsp to 30kbs.
 Have to decipher command line arguments and mirror parsing, e.g. ./qt-unified-linux-x64-4.3.0-1-online.run --mirror http://ftp.jaist.ac.jp/pub/qtproject

+QTcreator does not honour system .gdbinit file, have to manually set breakpoints and dissassembly flavour

 # Debugger Woes
 Disable optimisation to prevent lines being removed which the debugger won't pick up on.